-The large coal basins (Ruhr, Saarland, Aachen and Zwickau-Ölsnitz) are being mined less and less: the new government has pledged to publish in 2019 a plan for the complete closure of all mines.
-There are considerable deposits of lignite (in North Rhine-Westphalia, northern Hesse, Upper Palatinate, the Leipzig-Halle-Bitterfeld-Merseburg and Lower Lusatia areas), of which Germany is the second largest producer in the world after China, but this mining activity is also in constant decline.
-Radio-active minerals and uranium are mined at Menzenschwand (Black Forest) and in the areas around Aue and Ronneburg.
+The large coal basins (Ruhr, Saarland, Aachen and Zwickau-Ölsnitz) are being mined less and less.
+There are considerable deposits of lignite (in North Rhine-Westphalia, northern Hesse, Upper Palatinate, the Leipzig-Halle-Bitterfeld-Merseburg and Lower Lusatia areas), of which Germany is the second largest producer in the world after China.
+Uranium mines were in operation during the Cold War, but today the ore is imported.

-The textile industry is concentrated on the Rhine valley area parallel to the Dutch border, in the south-west, in the Plauen-Lipsia-Zittau triangle and other locations dotted throughout the country.
-The leather industry is of world renown with centres in Offenbach, Hanau, Nuremberg, Berlin, Leipzig and Apolda.
-Furthermore, Germany is one of the most important countries in the world for the fur trade.
+The textile industry is concentrated on the Rhine valley area parallel to the Dutch border, in the south-west, in the Plauen-Leipzig-Zittau triangle and other locations dotted throughout the country.
+The leather industry is of world renown; furthermore, Germany is one of the most important countries in the world for the fur trade.

 |iron ore||456||1000 t||2014|

 |dolomite||19 000||1000 t||2015|

 |- other renew.||174 736||M kWh||2016|

 |- other renew.||101 265||1000 kW||2016|